-- A national press release will be sent from ESU National directly to the branch winner (national semi-finalist), their parent(s), teacher(s), branch coordinator and branch president. - Send the national press release to local media outlets (radio, newspaper, television, etc.) Also send to the national semi-finalist's school, guardians, and any other interested local organizations.
+- A national press release will be sent from ESU National directly to the branch winner (national semi-finalist), their parent(s), teacher(s), branch coordinator and branch president. - Send the national press release to local media outlets (radio, newspaper, television, etc.) Also send to the national semifinalist's school, guardians, and any other interested local organizations.

-Organizing the Branch Competition during COVID
+Organizing the Branch Competition if Still Affected by COVID